Emceelamb/curriculum-vitae/content.md

   job: Data Analytics - Front-End Developer
   city: New York City
   achievements:
-    - Developed a data driven front-end React app for an open data platform to enable UN staff to securely share data to the public and internal colleagues, collaborating with designers, data analysts, and security teams-- The prototype was successfully used to fundraise $1M for the continuation of the project and was nominated for a Secretary General Award for workflow innovation
+    - Developed a data driven React app for an open data platform to enable UN staff to securely share data to the public and internal colleagues, collaborating with designers, data analysts, and security teams-- The prototype was successfully used to fundraise $1M for the continuation of the project and was nominated for a Secretary General Award for workflow innovation
     - Implemented authentication using OAuth and Azure Active Directory to restrict access to privileged datasets and connect with UN's internal directory and deployed to Azure Web Services
 - years: Oct 2020-- \newline April 2022
   employer: Codecademy